ron2111/Awesome-Projects-Collection/Web Dev Projects_or_Portfolios/Project_doc.md

 <br>
 <b>TextUtils Web-App</b> (by https://github.com/casafurix)
 <br>
 - Lets you manipulate the text in the way you want and need (copy, clear, capitalise and many more!).
 Also has dark-mode feature which you can toggle on/off.
+Built using React JS.